adamcovamichaela/english-for-designers/03-curriculum-vitae/cv-adamcova.md

 ###### 2017/Present
 Graphic Designer – freelancing

+#### ~ Just Few Interesting Projects/Clients I worked on
+- logo manual & visual communication & photography work for project of Czech Chamber of Pharmacists
+- logo & all visual materials & photography work for a brand new bakery with wonderful sweeties
+- logo & print materials for a brand new restaurant Hejtmanka with sous vide prepared meals
+- online and offline campaigns for international brand of fitness centres – FITINN

+#### ~ Another Work Experience

 ###### 2019
 Graphic Designer in Slovakia | Effectix.com Agency
 - working on an interesting brands like Decathlon, Pentaa

 ###### 2017/2018
 Graphic Designer in Denmark

-#### ~ Just Few Interesting Projects/Clients I worked on
-- logo manual & visual communication & photography work for project of Czech Chamber of Pharmacists
-- logo & all visual materials & photography work for a brand new bakery with wonderful sweeties
-- logo & print materials for a brand new restaurant Hejtmanka with sous vide prepared meals
-- online and offline campaigns for international brand of fitness centres – FITINN

 #### ~ Education
 ###### 2018/2021